 - 4. Personal Protective Equipment - a.
-Personal protective equipment (PPE) is used by HCP to provide for protection against a hazard such as blood or OPIM.
+Personal protective equipment (PPE) is used by staff to provide protection against a hazard such as blood or other potentially infectious materials (OPIM).
 It is the employer's responsibility to provide PPE.
-PPE consists of specialized clothing or equipment worn by HCP such as gloves, fluid-resistant gowns, lab coats, aprons, masks, face shields, and protective eye wear.
-All personnel must routinely use PPE when there is a potential for exposure to blood or other potentially infectious materials.
+PPE consists of specialized clothing or equipment worn by staff, such as gloves, fluidresistant gowns, lab coats, aprons, masks, face shields, and protective eyewear.
+All staff must routinely use PPE when there is a potential for exposure to blood or OPIM.
 PPE in the appropriate size is readily available in the work area (e.g., Clean Utility Room, PPE carts, or cabinets).
-Special arrangements can be made for unique needs (e.g., glove liners, hypoallergenic gloves) of staff members with their supervisors, after evaluation in OHS. - b.
-All PPE is removed prior to leaving the patient care or work area, except for in containment areas, where HCP must follow signage directing them for PPE donning and doffing processes.
-When PPE is removed, it is placed in an appropriately designated area for storage, washing, decontamination or disposal.
+Special arrangements can be made for unique needs (e.g., glove liners, hypoallergenic gloves) of staff members with their supervisors, after evaluation in OHS. - All PPE is removed prior to leaving the patient care or work area.
+When PPE is removed, it is placed in an appropriately designated area for storage, washing, decontamination, or disposal.
 Disposable PPE should be discarded in the trash. - c.
 All reusable PPE (e.g., utility gloves) must be decontaminated (use an EPAregistered disinfectant) prior to re-use if the integrity of the PPE is not compromised.
 If the PPE is cracked, peeling, torn, punctured, or exhibits other signs of deterioration, or when its ability to function as a barrier is compromised, the PPE must be discarded. - d.
 Types of PPE - i.
-Gloves - Nitrile or non-latex gloves must be worn when it can be reasonably anticipated that the HCP may have hand contact with blood, OPIM, mucous membranes, nonintact skin, and when performing vascular access procedures.
+Gloves - Nitrile or non-latex gloves must be worn when it can be reasonably anticipated that staff may have contact with blood, OPIM, mucous membranes, non-intact skin, and when performing vascular access procedures.
 Employees with skin or systemic reactions to latex, nitrile, or hand hygiene agents must be evaluated by their Occupational Health Service for alternatives. - Disposable single-use gloves must be changed as soon as practical when contaminated, torn, punctured, or when their ability to function as a barrier is compromised.

-- Disposable single-use gloves are not to be washed or disinfected for reuse, except for in containment areas, where HCP must follow signage directing them for PPE donning and doffing processes. - Gloves must be changed after contact with each patient/patient environment.
+- Disposable single-use gloves are not to be washed or disinfected for reuse. - Gloves must be changed after contact with each patient/patient environment.
 Hand hygiene with soap and water or with ABHR should be used after glove removal. - Change gloves and perform hand hygiene during patient care when moving from a contaminated site to a clean site. - When used for irritant contact dermatitis (ICD), cotton glove liners should be replaced at the beginning of each shift with a clean pair.
-If they become contaminated with blood or OPIM or become generally soiled in appearance, they should be removed promptly and replaced. - Gloves should be removed and hand hygiene performed before touching clean, shared environmental surfaces (e.g., computer keyboards and telephones in common areas). - Double gloving has been shown to reduce blood exposures during operative procedures, and therefore is recommended for all surgeons, scrub nurses, scrub techs, and any other personnel performing high-risk procedures or prolonged surgeries. - ii.
-Masks, eye protection or face shields - Masks and eye protection, or face shields will be worn whenever splash, spray, splatter, or droplets of blood, or OPIM may be generated and eye, nose, or mouth contamination can be reasonably anticipated (e.g., emptying suction canisters, open suctioning of coughing patients, trauma procedures). - Prescription eyeglasses are not to be used as eye protection.
-Healthcare facility approved eye protection must be used in addition to prescription eyeglasses when required. - · Protective eyewear must be worn by all persons

-(including those wearing contact lenses) when there is a reasonably anticipated potential for eye contamination.
+If they become contaminated with blood or OPIM or become generally soiled in appearance, they should be removed promptly and replaced. - Gloves should be removed, and hand hygiene performed before touching clean, shared environmental surfaces (e.g., computer keyboards and telephones in common areas). - Double gloving has been shown to reduce blood exposures during operative procedures, and therefore is recommended for all surgeons, scrub nurses, scrub techs, and any other personnel performing high-risk procedures or prolonged surgeries. - ii.
+Masks, eye protection, or face shields - Masks and eye protection, or face shields, will be worn whenever splash, spray, splatter, or droplets of blood, or OPIM may be generated, and eye, nose, or mouth contamination can be reasonably anticipated (e.g., emptying suction canisters, open suctioning of coughing patients, trauma procedures). - Prescription eyeglasses are not to be used as eye protection.
+Healthcare facility-approved eye protection must be used in addition to prescription eyeglasses when required. - Protective eyewear must be worn by all persons (including those wearing contact lenses) when there is a reasonably anticipated potential for eye contamination.